citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-server.md

 Having trouble running your server?
 Visit [server issues][server-issues], use the Discord [#fxserver-support][fxserver-support] channel or create a topic in the [Server Discussion][fxserver-support-category] sub-category on the forum.

+You have the choice to **rent a pre-built server** with an administration web interface from our partner ZAP-Hosting at <https://zap-hosting.com/fivem2> and support the project or install it on your computer or a **VPS/dedicated server of any hosting provider**, follow the steps below:

 Windows
 -------